 These optimisations lead to a runtime of one sample of roughly ten hours for the first benchmark.
 Therefore, a substantial improvement of roughly four hours per sample was achieved.
-When 10 000 expressions are transpiled it takes on average 0.05 seconds over ten samples.
-Comparing this to the time spent compiling the resulting 10 000 kernels it takes on average 3.2 seconds over ten samples.
-This suggests that performing the compilation before the parameter optimisation step would yield drastically better results in the first benchmark.
+This suggests that moving the compilation to the same location as the transpiling would yield even better results.